 A Guide to Getting Funding in ScienceMarcusCannon

-A great idea, no matter how simple, needs nurturing and moulding if it’s to capitalise on its potential for innovation.
-Whether it’s a product, process or service, there’s a wide range of grants and funds that organisations or individuals can apply for, in order to develop their creations.
+A great idea, no matter how simple, needs nurturing and moulding before realising its potential for innovation.
+Luckily, there’s a wide range of grants and funds that organisations or individuals can apply for, in order to develop their creations – whether it’s a product, process or service.

-From research organisations and charities to laboratories and businesses, the resources available continue to allow projects to flourish in ways they wouldn’t be able to without the necessary funding.
-Here, we’ll present a guide to applying for and receiving funding, covering the kinds of funding that are available, what to do before applying and some tips on how to make the process go as smoothly as possible.
+From research organisations and charities to laboratories and businesses, such resources allow projects to flourish in ways they may not have been able to without the necessary funding.
+Here, we’ll present a guide to applying for and receiving funding, covering the kinds of funding that are available, and what to do before applying, along with some tips on how to make the process go as smoothly as possible.

 - Applying for funding from Innovate UK